BIGJRA/BIGJRA.github.io/rejuv.md

 Spoon!*

 Talk to the truck guy and have him take you back to Gearen City.
-In Jenner’s lab, use the Room ID Card to get the *Exp.
-Share!* Read the note, then talk to Melia’s wardrobe to get the *Audition Tape.* Plug it in to the computer to watch a lore cutscene if you want.
+In Jenner's lab, use the Room ID Card to get the *Exp.
+Share!* Read the note, then talk to Melia's wardrobe to get the *Audition Tape.* Plug it in to the computer to watch a lore cutscene if you want.

-Head into the Gearen Lab and go to Jenner’s lab.
+Head into the Gearen Lab and go to Jenner's lab.
 Head to the left and talk to Professor Hawthorne.
-He wants a Dex that has seen 100 Pokemon - this is an easy goal if you haven’t been avoiding all the trainers and optional battles.
-Grab either the **Elekid** egg or the **Magby** egg and read Jenner’s journal if you want.
+He wants a Dex that has seen 100 Pokemon - this is an easy goal if you haven't been avoiding all the trainers and optional battles.
+Grab either the **Elekid** egg or the **Magby** egg and read Jenner's journal if you want.

-Talk to him again, and he’ll request a dex with 350 seen.
-You might not have this yet but once you do, he’ll offer you the other of the Johto baby eggs.
+Talk to him again, and he'll request a dex with 350 seen.
+You might not have this yet but once you do, he'll offer you the other of the Johto baby eggs.

 Return to Sheridan Arena at the top.